NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format_2_0.md

 that the assignment is not known.
 Introducing a 3D structure will erase the "unknown" and introduce the risk of error.
-When there is a risk for this to occur, one should use the [http://nmredata.org/wiki/NMReDATA_tag_format#interchangeable-assignment-only-for-level0](interchangeable assignment) statement in the "NMREDATA_ASSIGNMENT" tag.
+When there is a risk for this to occur, one should use the
+[interchangeable assignment](http://nmredata.org/wiki/NMReDATA_tag_format#interchangeable-assignment-only-for-level0) statement in the "NMREDATA_ASSIGNMENT" tag.

 * Other problems of this type probably exist...